Fritz Witt

-Fritz Witt (27 May 1908 – 14 June 1944) was a German SS commander during the Nazi era.
+Fritz Witt (27 May 1908 – 14 June 1944) was a Waffen-SS commander during the Nazi era.
 During World War II, he served with the SS Division Leibstandarte before taking command of the SS Division Hitlerjugend.
 He was killed in action in June 1944.

 Early life and career

 Born in 1908 into the family of a merchant, Witt worked in the textile industry until he lost his job in June 1931.
 Witt joined the Nazi Party (NSDAP) (Nr.
 816,769) in December 1931 and the SS (Nr.
 21,518).
 In March 1933, Witt became a member of the SS-Stabswache Berlin, a bodyguard unit protecting Adolf Hitler.
 It was renamed to SS-Sonderkommando Berlin in September and in the following month, Witt was appointed a platoon leader.
 This unit was the nucleus of the later SS Division Leibstandarte (LSSAH).
 In January 1935, Witt was appointed company commander in the SS-Standarte Deutschland, a unit that later became part of the SS Division Das Reich.